FernE97/css-coding-standards/readme.md

 - Properties should be followed by a colon and one space ``display: block;``
 - Last declaration line should always have a semi-colon even though it's not required
 - Closing curly brace should be on it's own line below all the declarations and in the same column as the selector(s)
+- Each Property should be separated by one line space

 ```css
 /* correct */